15 Best Portland Fall Festivals (Oregon) 2026

 So which of the Portland Fall Festivals will you choose?

-Fall is the perfect time to explore the vibrant festival scene in and around Portland.
 These must-visit Portland fall festivals offer something for everyone, whether you’re a foodie, beer enthusiast, or just looking for a fun family weekend activity.
 So grab a friend, dress warm, and plan to make some great memories at the festivals this autumn!

 ©️ Copyright Jennifer D. Warren 2023.
-Updated: August 13, 2024.
+Updated: July 29, 2025.

-Pinnable image for best Portland fall festivals
+Pinnable image for Portland fall festivals Oregon

 Pin this for later.

-Pinnable image for best Portland fall festivals
+Pinnable image for Portland fall festivals Oregon

 Pin this for later.